fosterchild1/AptInt/README.md

 Algorithm choice can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/algorithms.md).

 # What makes it so fast?
-AptInt uses the Karatsuba and Toom-Cook3 algorithms for multiplication, Knuths algorithm D for division, Karatsuba sqrt for finding the square root and more.
-Alongside these algorithms, it uses many techniques to shave off hundreds of milliseconds of computing time.

-It also utilizes the full power of native code generation to get even faster results.
+AptInt uses many asymptotically fast algorithms and dispatches between them based on input size.
+Alongside this, tables are recycled to their fullest potential, bringing the allocation count low.
+It also utilizes the full power of native code generation.
+This makes real use be very fast.

 # Benchmarks